turingschool-projects/kwk-level3-swift/aviatrix/i1_destinations.markdown

 Now, run your program and type in `a`.

+NOTE: You will need to continue doing this as you create instance variables, and those instructions won't be written into the lab🤓 You got this.

 ### EXTENSION: Dream Destinations

 Can you add a destination to the application?
 You'll need to carefully change `AviatrixData`: